PhD in Nursing: Overview

 The salary of a Ph.D. holder in nursing largely depends on the career they have chosen.
 Moreover, it also depends upon knowledge, skills, communications, leadership quality, and experience that has been gained in their respective fields.
 For example, nurse researchers can earn a median annual salary of $90000, while nurse educators have less payroll of $77360.
 Besides pay scale, the sector has excellent employment where utmost care will be the motto of every patient.

 Growing medical complexities open better opportunities for health professionals to seek a career in the sector.
 There is a shortage of health professionals in various countries.
 It can be a greater implication if anyone thinks of seeking a career in nursing.
 In the present scenario, there is a rapid increase in vacancies in this profession.
 Therefore, by pursuing a doctorate, one can increase their chances of getting a job at a good pay scale.

 Texila American University (The University) is a renowned university.
 It directs students to achieve professional excellence and become high-quality healthcare professionals.
-The University is intended to provide the society with the best nursing researchers, educators, administrators, and practitioners.
+Texila, the best university for a nursing degree is intended to provide the society with the best nursing researchers, educators, administrators, and practitioners.

 The University maintained a tailored and international curriculum.
 It consists of basic to broad aspects of knowledge to gain prerequisite information in the area of interest.

 Faculties primarily focus on discussions, model-based studies, case studies, and contextual studies and emphasize on review articles and research.

 It is associated with the University of Central Nicaragua, thereby providing basic learning strategies and methodologies.

 Apart from this, it also has an online learning management system to help students gain additional and valuable information.